Blue Gate Farm

 Blue Gate Farm provides Certified Naturally Grown specialty fruits & vegetables, raw honey, free-range eggs and alfalfa hay, all sustainably raised on our small family farm for the benefit and enjoyment of our CSA members and Farmers Market customers.

 All of our dogs work on the farm.
-Their primary jobs are protecting our livestock (chickens and alpaca) and pushing deer and varmints away from the gardens.
-They are also our "doorbell", informing us when any cars come onto our property.
+Their primary jobs are protecting our livestock (chickens and alpacas) and pushing deer and varmints away from the gardens.
+They are the unofficial supervisors of any task happening on the farm, our "doorbells", informing us when any cars come onto our property and then greeting those visitors with reckless enthusiasm.

 Like most farms, we have a number of buildings about the place which serve specific purposes and one or two that are a general catch-all.

 In 2010 Jill's father began construction on a new Packing Barn to replace the old packing shed.
 Spurts and stops but finally moved into fall of 2011.
-Steady improvements since - stairs to storage loft, real plumbing, stainless steel equipment and a flush toilet.
-Coming soon - a walk in cooler!
+Steady improvements since, a storage loft, real plumbing, stainless steel equipment, a walk-in cooler, both indoor and outdoor wash stations and a flush toilet!